 Redshift is limited in scale because even with RA3, it cannot distribute different workloads across clusters.
-While it can scale to up to 10 clusters automatically to support query concurrency, it can only handle a maximum of 50 queued queries across all clusters.
-In addition, because it locks at the table level, it is better suited for batch ingestion and limited in its write/upsert throughput.
+While it can scale to up to 10 clusters automatically to support query concurrency, it can only handle a maximum of 50 queued queries across all clusters by default.
+In addition, because it locks at the table level, it is better suited for batch ingestion and limited in its write throughput.

 Snowflake has broader support for use cases beyond traditional reporting and dashboards.
 Its decoupled storage and compute architecture enables you to isolate different workloads to meet SLAs, and it also supports high user concurrency.
 But Snowflake also does not provide interactive or ad hoc query performance because of inefficient data access along with a lack of extensive indexing and query optimization.
 Snowflake also cannot support streaming or low latency ingestion below one minute ingestion intervals.
 All of these limitations exclude Snowflake from many operational use cases and most customer-facing applications that require second-level performance.

 Redshift was originally designed to support traditional internal BI reporting and dashboard use cases for analysts.
 Without second-level performance, it cannot support any interactive and ad hoc analytics.
-It also has a limit of 50 queued queries, which limits concurrency, and a lack of support for continuous ingestion.
+It also has a limit of 50 queued queries by default, which limits concurrency, and a lack of support for continuous ingestion.
 All of these limitations mean Redshift for operational and customer-facing use cases.

 Snowflake as a more modern cloud data warehouse with decoupled storage and compute is easier to manage for reporting and dashboards, and delivers strong user scalability.
 It also runs on more than AWS.
 But like the others, Snowflake does not deliver sub-second performance for ad hoc, interactive analytics at any reasonable scale, or support continuous ingestion well.
 It is also often very expensive to scale, especially for large data sets, complex queries and semi-structured data.